 Just like a breaking of a tree branch, artists have come to believe in this so-called concept of the big break.
 Spoiler alert: There is no such thing as a big break.
 Need a tissue?
 Tis true.
 We musicians have been warped into thinking this mentality about the “big break” from shows like American Idol or America’s Got Talent.
 We expect it to happen fast without all the uphill battles, sores upon our feet and weariness for the dream.
 I think it’s time we stopped looking for our “big break,” and started looking for ways to work at our craft or spend our time more effectively as music business owners.
 Why on earth have we spent so much time thinking that one door would solve our problems?
 For the same reason people think that marriage will be the holy grail of perfection in their lives.
 We need to start viewing things as new challenges and new opportunities to work and use our talents.

 Another aspect of the “big break” is this.
-It amazes me that “new bands” are seen by people and no one really knows the behind the scenes.
+It amazes me that “new bands” are seen by people and no one really knows the behind-the-scenes story.
 They think- wow this band just catapulted into stardom.
 No, no, actually they didn’t.
 Every huge band you know and love did not begin that way, and there is SO MUCH more that has gone into what people thought was their “big break.”
 Musicians sometimes are in multiple failed projects before settling into a really great one.
 Years of sleeping on couches or working terrible jobs to fund their touring endeavors are never seen by the public.
-Then there are the countless hours of doubt, worrying whether people like the music and even asking why they’re doing it in the first place.
+Then there are the countless hours of doubt, worrying whether people like the music and even asking themselves why they’re doing it in the first place.
 The public never knows what goes behind the seemingly easy “big break” that actually isn’t big, but it is a break.

 You know what the real big break is?
-It’s a breaking of these things: Your pride (playing for an audience of 2), Your bad attitude (giving excuses for why you couldn’t or didn’t do something), Your unwillingness to work (willing to drive for a gig and lug your gear in the heat or rain or ice to play) and Your desire to take the easy option of giving up (and believe me, you’re gonna wanna give up).
+It’s a breaking of these things: Your pride (playing for an audience of 2), your bad attitude (giving excuses for why you couldn’t or didn’t do something), your unwillingness to work (willing to drive for a gig and lug your gear in the heat or rain or ice to play) and your desire to take the easy option of giving up (and believe me, you’re gonna wanna give up).
 The big break is breaking off all of those pieces of yourself as you continually reach farther and higher and push yourself to new goals and new heights.
 Sure- an incredible opportunity may come your way, but without utilizing that and keeping the momentum from that, it won’t do you a bit of good.
 The big break is not just a moment, a person or a venue you’ll play.
-It’s a culmination of many moments, meeting many people and playing countless shows all around that begin to shape you, shave the laziness off of you and the bad attitudes that won’t help you work for your goals.
+It’s a culmination of many moments, meeting many people and playing countless shows all around that begin to shape you, shave the laziness off of you and the bad attitudes that won’t help you work toward your goals.
 It’s being broken and vulnerable and real that is the honest “big break” for an artist.
-Once you have let go of that one pill fixes all mentality in this cut throat music industry, you’ll begin to view things in a healthier way, pick up the tools in your toolset and get to work carving your own niche in the business.
+Once you have let go of that “one pill fixes all” mentality in this cutthroat music industry, you’ll begin to view things in a healthier way, pick up the tools in your toolset and get to work carving your own niche in the business.
 Until then, you’re just a hotshot that wants others to notice how amazing you are, living for the fame and glory.
 Let’s get up, get moving and get over ourselves.
 There’s enough ego out there without more.
 What do you guys think about the “big break” mentality?
 Let me know in the comment section below 🙂